temple-geography/fundamentals-of-gis/Lab_05_Creating_Geographic_Data.pandoc.md

 # Georeferencing

 Georeferencing is the process of aligning data with real-world coordinates.
-In this tutorial we will geoference a historic map of towns in Massachusetts to a modern GIS layer of town boundaries, and we will lakes in the Town of Auburn and compare them to a current shapefile of lakes.
+In this tutorial we will geoference a historic map of towns in Massachusetts to a modern GIS layer of town boundaries, and we will digitize the lakes in the Town of Auburn and compare them to a current shapefile of lakes.
 This process will take a few steps.

 A video of this georeferencing tutorial is available at <https://drive.google.com/file/d/0B_rk0_Y4N6QzdEg3RmFSY2tjUUU/view> and a brief description of the steps follow.
 You might find it useful to review the steps below and watch the video before beginning the tutorial.